NITCbase/nitcbase.github.io/docs/Roadmap/Stage10.md

 1. We will get the record with `id`=1000 because that's the first record that will satisfy the condition when a linear search is done.
 Since this record will be the first record in the first block of the relation, we get that the rec-id is `{6, 1}`.
 The 7th block is the first block that is available to be used by a relation as the first 6 blocks are reserved.
 2. There will be 31 leaf index blocks and 1 internal index block.
 3. The root block will have 30 entries.
-The rightmost value in the node will be 968/969 depending on the implementation.
+The rightmost value in the node will be 968.
 4. We would get the book with `id` 501 because the records will be sorted in ascending order in the leaf node.
 B+ search will return the first node in the leaf that satisfies the condition.

 </details>